 As the leading DMC in Zanzibar we feel the responsibility to work in a sustainable way.
-We do this not only towards our employees, but also towards the local communities we interact with.
+Sustainability is not only meant towards our employees, but also towards the local communities and the environment of Zanzibar.
 Moreover, we feel obliged to set and follow ethical standards for activities offered on the island.
 Unfortunately, we don’t have always direct influence on certain activities and operations, however, we show our agreement/disagreement in offering/not offering certain activities.
-Please find below some topics/projects we are supporting:
+Please find below some topics/projects in terms of sustainability, we are supporting:

 ZITO Spice Farm

-The result after almost 2 years corporation is, that ZITO reinvested his entrance fee in toilets and farm expansion.
-He started to build even a small restaurant.
-We are very proud and happy to have a win/win situation.
-ZanTours could help to develop ZITO’s farm to become the leading Spice Farm in Zanzibar.
+The result after almost 4 years corporation is, that ZITO reinvested his entrance fee in toilets and farm expansion.
+They have built a restaurant with daily fresh cooked Swahili lunch from local Mamas, where they also explain in cooking lessons, the secret of the “Swahili kitchen”.
+We are very proud and happy with this successful example, where ZanTours could help ZITO’s farm to become the leading Spice Farm in Zanzibar.

 You can experience this during our excursion Jeep Tour

 Sarah, who is in love with Zanzibar and its people, created this very unique tour.
+She believes just like us in sustainability if it comes to tourism.
 She trained and educated the village Pete to host guests from all over the world.
 Moreover, she helped them to invite these guests to be part of their daily life.

 As Pete is very close to Jozani Forest and the Butterfly Center, we combine the tours together.
 Sarah arranged with Pete’s Mamas a delicious Swahili lunch cooked – handmade.
-The Butterfly Center is another project of a NGO, which trained and educated the people of the close by village on how to breed local caterpillars.
+The Butterfly Center is an NGO, which trained the people of the close by village on how to breed caterpillars.
 They are selling the caterpillars, but also display them in their free fly aviary.
 An unforgettable adventure!
 You can find more information here – Pete Tour